TubercularOx/darkhaunter/fineline.md

 ## Theme

 Hunting Horrors are Greater Servitors.
 The species was made to serve the Cosmic Horror named Nyarlathotep.
-While the Servitor title is flexible enough that Rich was not compelled to make the Monster in the Dark a servant of Nyarathotep, just the existence of Nyarlathotep would have been an uncomfortable addition to a setting that mostly belonged to Rich building off of generic 3.5 tropes.
+While the Servitor title is flexible enough that Rich was not compelled to make the Monster in the Dark a servant of Nyarlathotep, just the existence of Nyarlathotep would have been an uncomfortable addition to a setting that mostly belonged to Rich building off of generic 3.5 tropes.

 So Rich made the Snarl, shifting the Hunting Horror's connection from Nyarlathotep to a force of his own creation.
 This push toward the fine line allowed him to maintain the narrative independence of his setting while honoring the spirit of the Hunting Horror’s description.